 - Women who started their periods before age 11

 What are the symptoms of a painful period?

 These are the most common symptoms of painful periods.
 But each woman may have slightly different symptoms.
 Symptoms may include:

 - Pain in the lower belly

 The symptoms of a painful period may look like other health problems.
 Always talk with your healthcare provider for a diagnosis.

 To diagnose painful periods, your healthcare provider will ask about your health history.
 They will do a physical and pelvic exam.
 Other tests may include:

 - Ultrasound.
 This test uses high-frequency sound waves to create an image of the internal organs.

 - MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures within the body.

 - Laparoscopy.
 This minor procedure uses a laparoscope.
 This is a thin tube with a lens and a light.
 It's put into a cut (incision) in the belly (abdominal) wall.
 The healthcare provider uses this tool to see into the pelvic and abdomen area.
-He or she may find abnormal growths.
+They may find abnormal growths.